 What is a blood clot?

-Blood clot or thrombus is a serious condition that needs treatment right away.
+Blood clot or thrombus is a serious condition that needs urgent treatment.
 Cancer patients and those receiving cancer treatment have an increased risk for blood clots.
-This article specifically refers to blood clots in veins (not arteries).

 Normal blood clotting involves specialized blood cells (platelets, and different proteins in the blood), called clotting or coagulation factors.
 These platelets and coagulation factors clump together to heal broken blood vessels and control bleeding.
-Coagulation factors that promote bleeding and those that promote clotting must be balanced.
+Balance coagulation factors promote bleeding and clotting.

 How bad is my blot clot?